Kapendev/parin/README.md

 * assets: This folder is used to store game assets.
 * web: This folder is used for exporting to the web.

-Once the installation is complete, you should be able to compile/run with:
+Once the installation is complete, run the following command:

 ```bash
 dub run
 ```

-You can pass `offline` to the script if you don't want to download raylib.
+If everything is set up correctly, a window will appear showing the message "Hello world!".
-For more info about exporting to web, read [this](#web-support).
+To avoid downloading raylib, pass `offline` to the script.

 ## Documentation

-For an initial understanding, the [examples](examples) folder and the [engine.d](source/popka/game/engine.d) file can be a good starting point.
+For an initial understanding, the [examples](examples) folder can be a good starting point.
-You can also read the [TOUR.md](TOUR.md) file for a more in-depth overview.
+For a more detailed overview, check the [TOUR.md](TOUR.md) file.

 ## Attributes and BetterC Support